M0-o/Python/README.md

 - Ensures numbers have no more than four digits and include only digits.
 - Arranges the problems into aligned columns.
 - Supports an optional flag to display the results.

-## Steps to implement

-1. Parse each problem into operands and operator.
-2. Check for errors (e.g., invalid operator, too many digits).
-3. Use the length of each operand to determine spacing.
-4. Build the formatted string for the top row, operator row, and dashes.
-5. If requested, compute and include the result row.

 ## Usage